-This authentic dark chocolate bundt cake with a light and moist crumb.
+This Authentic Dark Chocolate Bundt Cake has a light and moist crumb.
 This chocolate cake is amazingly decadent with a luxurious, rich, creamy and silky chocolate ganache.
 Love chocolate?
 Try my Chocolate Mayonnaise Cake, Chocolate Brownies, Coco Cola Cake, Chocolate Sour Cream Pound Cake and Chocolate Chip Muffins.

 I love chocolate and to be honest who doesn't?
 But there are only a few cakes that have stolen my heart the way this dark chocolate bundt cake has.